 Malawi’s best park for game, with safaris on offer by boat, 4x4 or on foot.
 Mvuu Lodge & Camp offer up- and mid-market accommodation beside the River Shire.

 Lakeshore: on the southern/Mangochi Lakeshore lie The Makokola Retreat and Sunbird Nkopola Lodge.
 At Cape Maclear/Lake Malawi National Park, there’s a choice of Mumbo and Domwe Island camps, Danforth Yachting’s guest house & catamaran; the French-influenced Cape Mac Lodge or the upmarket Pumulani, Robin Pope Safaris.
-Slightly further north at Senga Bay is the choice of the traditional colonial Sunbird Livingstonia Beach or the Safari Beach Lodge, set in a forest reserve and with some unique wildlife viewing opportunities.
+Slightly further north at Senga Bay is the choice of the traditional colonial Sunbird Livingstonia Beach and the new Blue Zebra Lodge on the Marelli Islands in the Lake Malawi National Park.

 Each of Malawi’s regions, and the country as a whole, can offer itineraries at upmarket and mid-market levels.
 They can be relaxed, or packed with a variety of activities.
 There are also plenty of specialist niche activities/tours which can be catered for, including: cycling; diving; eco-tourism; trekking; birdwatching; weddings & honeymoons; and many more.
 It's also now quite straightforward to combine sections of Malawi with its neighbours.
 Malawi & Zambia is a long-standing combination, particularly utilising Lilongwe's proximity to South Luangwa.
 Malawi & Tanzania and Malawi & Mozambique are now also possible, using air charters.